• Skip to primary navigation

 You can raise pheasant chicks in the brooder and transfer them to flight pens or grow-out pens when they are 5 – 8 weeks old.

-They also do well in the free range system, if they maintain a min forest-like setting.
+They also do well in the free range system or in a mini forest-like setting.

 Egg Production: 40 – 60 dark brown, light brown, olive, and blue eggs